-Locks Gallery is pleased to present a solo exhibition of recent paintings and drawings by Joanna Pousette-Dart (American, b.
+Locks Gallery is pleased to present an exhibition of recent paintings and drawings by Joanna Pousette-Dart (American, b.
 1947).
-This will be the artist’s first solo exhibition with the gallery following her inclusion in the 2017 group exhibition Shape Paintings.
+Following her inclusion in the 2017 group exhibition Shape Paintings, this will be the artist’s first solo exhibition with the gallery.

-Pousette-Dart’s paintings extend the traditional rectangular format of painting through a process which often begins with drawing as a way “into the space” itself.
-Interested in the relationship between light and form, her shaped configurations of dynamic color and biomorphic contour explore the experience of gravity and motion.
-Evoking the curvature of earth’s horizon, or the shape of the human eye, each canvas appears as though oscillating in motion, pulsating and creating a spatial continuum beyond the canvas.
-Her compositions are never fixed or contained within the frame, rather, each line moves through space as an extension of the site it occupies and as a result, we enter a “space of painting.”
-These objects in space attempt to reveal and extend the limitations of what a painting can be.
+Pousette-Dart’s body of work extends the traditional format of painting through a process which often begins with drawing as entry into space itself.
+Interested in the relationship between light and form, her shaped configurations of color and biomorphic contour delve into the experience of gravity and motion.
+Evoking the curvature of earth’s horizon or the shape of a human eye, each canvas appears as though oscillating in motion, creating a spatial continuum beyond the work.

-Activating a perceptual distortion between the inner formations and outer shapes, Pousette-Dart’s architectonic forms challenge the accuracy of our observation and the activity of perceiving.
-Her use of color and line highlight the effects and forms of traveling light, and become investigations into “how a picture works in terms of its perception (and) neural effects” as stated by Robert Pincus-Witten in Artforum (2008).
-In the artists words: “I think of the shape of the painting as a space being edited by my peripheral vision.
-So, while the painting is meant to be whole within itself, I would like it to feel as though it’s part of a larger whole extending beyond the frame.
+In these recent abstractions, the artist activates a perceptual distortion between figure and ground, rendering both independent of one another.
+As Pousette-Dart describes, “I think of the shape of the painting as a space being edited by my peripheral vision.
+While the painting is meant to be whole within itself, I would like it to feel as though it’s part of a larger whole extending beyond the frame.
 I’d like the rhythm and the light of the painting to reverberate beyond its edges.”

 Joanna Pousette-Dart (b.
 1947) holds a BA from Bennington College, Vermont (1968).
-The artist has had recent solo exhibitions at Wiesbaden Museum in Wiesbaden, Germany; Lisson Gallery, New York, NY and Texas Gallery, Houston, TX, as well as a three-person exhibition at MoMA PS1 in New York.
-Pousette-Dart’s work has been included in group exhibitions at the Museum of Fine Arts, Boston, MA; Museum of Modern Art, New York, NY; Whitney Museum of American Art, New York, NY; and the Santa Barbara Museum of Art, Santa Barbara, CA, among others.
-Her work is included in public collections including, Museum of Fine Arts, Boston, MA; Brooklyn Museum of Art, Brooklyn, NY; Solomon R. Guggenheim Museum, New York, NY; Museum of Modern Art, New York, NY; Indianapolis Museum of Art, Indianapolis, IN and Portland Art Museum, Portland, OR.
+She has had recent solo exhibitions at the Wiesbaden Museum in Wiesbaden, Germany (catalogue available); Lisson Gallery, New York, NY, and Texas Gallery, Houston, TX.
+Her work is included in the collections of Museum of Fine Arts, Boston, MA; Brooklyn Museum of Art, Brooklyn, NY; Solomon R. Guggenheim Museum, New York, NY; Museum of Modern Art, New York, NY; Indianapolis Museum of Art, Indianapolis, IN and Portland Art Museum, Portland, OR.